wiremoons/weather-nim/README.md

 To build 'weather' from source on a Linux based system, the following steps can be used:

-1. Install the Nim compiler and a C compiler such as gcc or CLang, plus the OpenSSL library.
+1. Install the Nim compiler and a C compiler such as GCC or Clangs, plus the OpenSSL library.
 More information on installing Nim can be found here: [Nim Download](https://nim-lang.org/install.html).
 2. Once Nim is installed and working on your system, you can clone this GitHub repo with the command: `git clone https://github.com/wiremoons/weather.git`
 3. Then in the cloned code directory for `weather` use Nimble to build a release version with the command: `nimble release`.
 Other Nimble build commands can be seen by running: `nimble tasks`.
 4. The compiled binary of `weather` can now be found in the `./bin` sub directory.
 Just copy it somewhere in you path, and it should work when run.